Ai-Upace/VOS/README.md

 ---

-VOS (V Operating System) is a small project, thank for many contributors🤝
+VOS (Visual Operating System) is a small project, thank for many contributors🤝

 ## How to Use?